LunarG/VulkanSamples/BUILD.md

 # Build Instructions
 This project fully supports Linux today.
-Support for Windows is for the loader and layers (additional info below).
+Support for Windows is for the loader, layers, and the Glave debugger (additional info below).
 Additional Windows support will be coming in Q1'15.
 Support for Android is TBD.

 ##Git the Bits